Cruise Activity Guide / Amber Cove and Puerto Plata

 Low time confidence: do less and enjoy it more.

-Why this page matters in the Amber Cove cluster
+How this page fits the Amber Cove fun-intent cluster

-This page gives Amber Cove a true fun-intent activity layer that sits above the thinner nearby-things page, under the broader cruise-port hub, and alongside the lunch and restaurant pages we have already built.
-It catches a real human search phrasing that the cluster did not own yet.
+This page gives Amber Cove a true top-level fun activity layer that sits above the narrower food branches, under the broader cruise-port hub, and alongside the city, beach, driver, and excursion pages already in the cluster.
+It now behaves more like a real Amber Cove fun parent page instead of a narrower fun-inventory page.

 That matters because activity planning and food planning usually happen together.
-When someone searches for fun things to do from Amber Cove, they are already close to choosing a route, which makes them more likely to engage with the linked meal, beach, and city pages around it.
+When someone searches for fun things to do from Amber Cove, they are already close to choosing a route, which makes them more likely to engage with the linked meal, beach, city, and excursion pages around it, and it creates a cleaner runway for later partner pages, approved positioning, and local contact paths.

 Planning rules before you go